 AgCarolina Farm Credit Board Approves Proposed Merger with Cape Fear Farm Credit

-Over the next few months, the Boards will work together to seek regulatory approval and finalize a merger disclosure packet that will be sent to all stockholders this fall.
-This packet will include a range of important details, including instructions on when and how eligible stockholders can vote on the merger.
+In early October, the Board of Directors of AgCarolina Farm Credit obtained regulatory approval of the proposed merger of the two Associations and finalized the stockholder merger disclosure statement was sent to all eligible stockholders on October 21, 2022.
+This packet includes a range of important details, including instructions on when and how eligible stockholders can vote on the merger.